 Your kitchen backsplash is not only a protector against the damage that occurs through daily use but it is also a great opportunity to inject a new style into the room.
-There are multiple ways in which you can make your backsplash work for any kitchen style you have in your home.
+Choosing the right backsplash pattern to fit rest of the kitchen is key.
 Read on for some suggestions on how to bring out the best in this part of the room.

 Subway tile is a popular backsplash choice for a contemporary kitchen for good reason.
 It gives the room a clean, simple look without all the fuss.
 To add a little flair to this display, try the tile in a herringbone pattern.
 This will add an unexpected component to a runaway favorite tile option.
 Don’t be afraid to use color as well.
 White is a common choice, but use the colors in your kitchen to help you decide if you can move away from a more predictable selection.
 Another great suggestion is using natural stone.
 When properly sealed, this material can properly perform its main function while also giving the kitchen a striking contrasted look.